maclarenscott/SummerStudyPlan/questions.md

 ## COMP 206 (Introduction to Software Systems)

 1. Write a C program that prints "Hello, world!" to the console.
-2. Explain what a system call is andHere are the answers:
+2. Explain what a system call is